 Those who live or work in Southern Michigan or Northern Indiana, in places like South Bend, Elkhart, Mishawaka, Niles, Michigan City, Benton Harbor, or Three Rivers, might be familiar with the term “Michiana.”
 The name comes from the many people in these locations who frequently travel across the state line for shopping, work, or recreation.

 Keller & Keller has represented several Michigan residents that were involved in accidents while traveling into Indiana.
-Many times these clients have hired us because of the complexities associated with Michigan No-Fault law.
+Many times these clients have hired us because of the complexities associated with the Michigan No-Fault law.
 Likewise, we also have clients who are residents of Indiana but were injured in an accident while traveling in Michigan.

-In 1973, Michigan adopted the no-fault system in order to increase benefits paid to injured parties, insure prompt payment and reduce the amount of premiums paid out of administrative and legal costs.
+In 1973, Michigan adopted the no-fault system in order to increase benefits paid to injured parties, insure prompt payment and reduce the number of premiums paid out of administrative and legal costs.
 Conversely, Michigan motorists have surrendered the right to pursue litigation, except in the case where a traveler dies or is seriously injured.

 No-fault insurance policies do not cover damages to the victim's vehicle, however, and many travelers choose to buy additional coverage, such as collision and comprehensive insurance and limited property damage liability insurance.

 Drivers found to be operating a vehicle without no-fault insurance coverage face a fine of up to $500 and up to a year in jail.
-Failure to provide proof of insurance can result in suspension of a motorist's driver's license for 30 days.
+Failure to provide proof of insurance can result in the suspension of a motorist's driver's license for 30 days.

 There are time considerations and limitations that favor insurance carriers, and without a full understanding of this area of law, you could lose your rights to the benefit of the insurance carrier.